– 5 Minute Read –

-If you’re not familiar with the healthcare industry, the different types of medical care can be intimidating and confusing.
+If you’re not familiar with the healthcare industry, you’ve probably asked “What is acute care, exactly?”
+The different types of medical care can be intimidating and confusing.
 There are so many different technical terms that it can be difficult to differentiate and remember each one.

-Since covering all of the different types of care would probably be information overload for one sitting, this blog will specifically cover 3 common types of care featured in Sprott Shaw’s Nursing and Health Care programs: acute care, palliative care, and hospice care.
+Since covering all of the different types of care would probably be information overload for one sitting, this blog will specifically cover 3 common types of care featured in Sprott Shaw’s Nursing and Health Care programs.
+Keep reading to find out what is acute care, palliative care, hospice care, and the differences between each.

 What Is Acute Care?